OpenFAST/openfast/docs/source/working.rst

 The repositories maintained by NREL are the following:

-- `python-toolbox <https://github.com/OpenFAST/python-toolbox>`__:  collection of low-level Python tools to work with OpenFAST and perform simple operations, with granularity.
+- `openfast_toolbox <https://github.com/OpenFAST/openfast_toolbox>`__:  collection of low-level Python tools to work with OpenFAST and perform simple operations, with granularity.

 - `matlab-toolbox <https://github.com/OpenFAST/matlab-toolbox>`__: collection of low-level Matlab tools to work with OpenFAST.